BitcoinSchema/schema/docs/social_schema.md

 tx, err := CreateRepost(repostTxID, utxos, changeAddress, privateKey)
 ```

-## Chat
+## Message

-Chat is similar to post, but a seperate namespace intended for real time chat content.
+Message is similar to post, but a seperate namespace intended for real time chat content.

 - B protocol is used for the content.
 This means the chat message could be anything from plain text, an image, some markdown, or even binary.
 Any file type can be expressed as a message.
 - Attachments can be made in addition to the message content (see [Attachments])